Everything You Need to Know About Silver Nova and Silver Ray

 Specialty dining venues Kaiseki and La Dame are more luxe than ever.
 Wine plays an important role at La Dame. where exclusive pairings will be offered.

-On Silver Nova, art is at the heart
+On Silver Nova and Silver Ray, art is at the heart

 The ceiling, by Artur Sulla, was created just for the library on Silver Nova./Photo courtesy ICArt

-Guests will find more than 1,700 pieces of artwork onboard Silver Nova, making it a veritable floating gallery of sculpture, collages, photographs, tapestries (and pieces that look like tapestry).
+Guests will find more than 1,700 pieces of artwork onboard Nova class ships, making it a veritable floating gallery of sculpture, collages, photographs, tapestries (and pieces that look like tapestry).
 Guests will find antique maps and even a muraled ceiling in the library that beckons passengers to look up and revel in the piece painted specifically for this spot.

 During the day, guests can don casual wear similar to five-star resort sportswear.
 The revision to the dress code also notes that guests should wear flats or low heels on desk.